 This tutorial provides step-by-step instructions on how to create EPICS support for a simple serial or GPIB (IEEE-488) device.
 The steps are presented in a way that should make it possible to apply them in cookbook fashion to create support for other devices.
-For comprehensive description of all the details of the I/O system used here, refer to the asynDriver and devGpib documentation.
+For comprehensive description of all the details of the I/O system used here, refer to the asynDriver../asynDriver.html and devGpib../devGpib.html documentation.